Match Day

 Football Australia has released guidelines on player and spectator behaviour.
 We have a zero tolerance policy on anti-social behaviour and our main focus is to protect our players, game officials and volunteers.
 We encourage family and friends to come and watch the games but we do ask that you make yourself aware of the spectator code of behaviour.

 As a spectator, you are not permitted to talk to our match officials before, during or after a game.
 Keep in mind that some of our match officials are kids themselves and are still learning.
-If you have a complain then please raise it on the day to one of the club committee members wearing a yellow vest at the fields.
+If you have a complaint then please raise it on the day to one of the club committee members wearing a yellow vest at the fields.

 We do encourage you to cheer as loudly as you can for our players.